SAP/sap-commerce-cloud-open-payment-framework-sdk/README.md

 1. Install addon using below command ant addoninstall -Daddonnames="opfacceleratoraddon" -DaddonStorefront.yacceleratorstorefront="mystorestorefront"
 2. Enable OPF on the basestore by running the impex opfacceleratorcore/resources/opfacceleratorcore/impex/opf.impex
-3. Create the folder named as security in the config folder , add files named ccadapter-security.txt(contains client_id and secret for ccadapter ) and opf-acc-sdk-security.txt(contains client_id and secret for OPF payment    gateway) in the security folder created .
+3. Create the folder named as security in the config folder , create files named ccadapter-security.txt(contains client_id and secret for ccadapter ) and opf-acc-sdk-security.txt(contains client_id and secret for OPF payment gateway) in the security folder created .
 4. Add below tenant configs in the hcs_commons since urls are not part of the code ccAdapter.api.url=https://cmbye3-esamerica1-d34.opf.commerce.us.context.cloud.sap/commerce-cloud-adapter ccAdapter.oauth.client-secret.file=ccadapter-security.txt